‘Trump said to do so’: Accounts of rioters who say the president spurred them to rush the Capitol could be pivotal testimony

 In the crowd was Trump fan Robert L. Bauer, who later told an FBI agent that he had driven from Kentucky with his wife to join his cousin Edward Hemenway for the rally.

-According to court documents, Bauer said the three started moving with a crowd toward the building after hearing Trump tell the crowd to march down Pennsylvania Avenue to the Capitol.
+According to court documents, Bauer said the three started moving with a crowd toward the building after hearing Trump tell rally participants to march down Pennsylvania Avenue to the Capitol.

-Bauer’s wife peeled off, but he and Hemenway both told the FBI that they entered the building, where they encountered a police officer, who grabbed Bauer’s hand and told him: “It’s your house now.”
+Bauer’s wife peeled off, but he and Hemenway both told the FBI they entered the building, where they encountered a police officer, who grabbed Bauer’s hand and told him: “It’s your house now.”
 Bauer told the FBI that he believed the police officer was acting out of fear.
 Both men have been charged with crimes related to the riot.

 Also in the mob was Robert Lee Sanford Jr., 55, a recently retired firefighter from Chester, Pa.